Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Polar Circle rock art ©Lifejourney4two

-With the closing of the day, we also saw our first reindeer grazing the surrounding hills.
+As the day ended, we also saw our first reindeer grazing the surrounding hills.
 How fitting.

 Day 6: Arctic Circle Centre, Misvær, Saltstraumen